-River water samples (2,004 samples): Radioactive cesium was not detected in any samples.
+River water samples (2,010 samples): Radioactive cesium concentrations were all below the detection limit.

-Lake/reservoir water samples (1,358 samples): Radioactive cesium was not detected in any samples except for 14 collected at 6 locations in the Hamadori District, Fukushima Prefecture.
+Lake/reservoir water samples (1,378 samples): Radioactive cesium concentrations were all below the detection limit except for those in 9 samples collected at 2 locations in the Hamadori District.

-Coastal samples (534 samples): Radioactive cesium was not detected in any samples.
+Coastal samples (534 samples): Radioactive cesium concentrations were all below the detection limit.

-At all locations where radioactive cesium or strontium was detected, amounts of suspended solids (SS) and turbidity were relatively large.
+• At all locations where radioactive cesium was detected, amounts of suspended solids (SS) and turbidity were relatively large.